 Compared to most other states, poker players face few choices in Tennessee.
-There are no live poker rooms, no state-regulated online poker sites and charity poker tournaments are not allowed.
-Even the humble kitchen table home games are banned.
+There are no live poker rooms, no state-regulated online poker sites, and charity poker tournaments are not allowed.

 Despite all the restrictions, one of the best-known poker players of all time, Chris Moneymaker, was brought up in Knoxville, TN.

-A new development, however, has made it possible for people in Tennessee to enjoy online poker games.
+A new development, however, makes it possible for people in Tennessee to enjoy online poker games.

 Global Poker is US-based and legal, thanks to its use of sweepstakes gambling laws to allow for both legal cash games and tournaments.
 Aside from this option, the only other choice for TN poker fans is to travel to neighboring states.